lauraskelton/notes/resume.md

      object code.
    * Developed a tool for tracing system calls in BREW with an embedded Lua interpreter as a programmable front end.
-   * Developed tools for manipulating symbols in execultables for post build customization.
+   * Developed tools for manipulating symbols in executables for post build customization.
    * Developed a prototype and test generation tool for rapid development of BREW components.